bdelacretaz/sling-adaptto-2016/README.md

 	docker-compose build

     # start the infrastructure containers
-	docker-compose up mongo etcd
+	docker-compose up -d mongo etcd

 	# wait a few seconds for those to start up, and start the other containers
-	docker-compose up
+	docker-compose up -d

-After a few seconds, tests hosts like http://alpha.example.com should then be proxied to the Sling container instances.
+After a few seconds, tests hosts like http://alpha.example.com should be proxied to the Sling container instances.

-The HAPRoxy stats are available at http://alpha.example.com:81
+The HAProxy stats are available at http://alpha.example.com:81

 ## Adding more Sling hosts
 Copying and adapting the `sling_001` section of the `docker/docker-compose.yml` file and running `docker-compose up SSS` where